unhammer/hfst3/scripts/README_eight_tools.txt

 line from the user and print their output to the console.
 Both control+D and control+Z can be used to signal end of user input and exit the program.

-The tools hfst-lexc, hfst-twolc and hfst-pmatch2fst are meant to be used from the command prompt.
+The tools hfst-lexc, hfst-twolc.bat and hfst-pmatch2fst are meant to be used from the command prompt.
 They take their input from a file and write their input to a file.
 The files can be given as a command line arguments or via standard streams. hfst-proc has currently no support for UTF-8 in interactive mode on windows, so it should also be used in the same way.

+Note that hfst-twolc.bat is a script that uses programs htwolcpre1, htwolcpre2 and htwolcpre3, so they should all be located in the same directory.

 Character encodings